Dating: Gendered norms and preferences

+While many gendered dating norms follow patriarchy or chivalry, the online dating app Bumble enforced until 2024 the gendered dating norm that heterosexual women send the first message after matching.

+In countries with reversal of the gender gap in education, such as parts of Europe and USA, a switch of educational hypergamy from men to women showing on average higher educational attainment was observed in heterosexual couples.

+Gender egalitarian norms

+Gender egalitarian dating norms have no gendered differences in dating norms, in line with gender equality.
+Going dutch at dates refers to the equal split of the bill at dates.
+Some women reject gender equal norms, such as women approaching men, due to fear of rejection, to avoid slut-shaming, viewing symbolic gendering as benevolent or viewing men following gender egalitarian dating norms as lack of men's interest.
+Some women report privately playing a decisive role in the timing of the marriage proposal, while publicly following gendered courtship conventions.
+When traditional gender roles persist in dating, but gender equality is promoted in the workplace, it can create role conflict for individuals between their personal and professional lives.

+Work–life balance

-For example, some have noted that educated women in many countries including Italy and Russia, and the United States find it difficult to have a career as well as raise a family, prompting a number of writers to suggest how women should approach dating and how to time their careers and personal life.
-The advice comes with the assumption that the work-life balance is inherently a "woman's problem."
-In many societies, there is a view that women should fulfill the role of primary caregivers, with little to no spousal support and with few services by employers or government such as parental leave or child care.
+Some view that women should fulfill the role of primary caregivers, with little to no spousal support and with few services by employers or government such as parental leave or childcare.
 Accordingly, an issue regarding dating is the subject of career timing which generates controversy.
 Some views reflect a traditional notion of gender roles.
 For example, Danielle Crittenden in What Our Mothers Didn't Tell Us argued that having both a career and family at the same time was taxing and stressful for a woman; as a result, she suggested that women should date in their early twenties with a seriousness of purpose, marry when their relative beauty permitted them to find a reliable partner, have children, then return to work in their early thirties with kids in school; Crittenden acknowledged that splitting a career path with a ten-year baby-raising hiatus posed difficulties.
 There are contrasting views which suggest that women should focus on careers in their twenties and thirties.

-In studies comparing children with heterosexual families and children with homosexual families, there have been no major differences noted; though some claims suggest that kids with homosexual parents end up more well adjusted than their peers with heterosexual parents, purportedly due to the lack of marginalizing gender roles in same-sex families.

-It is increasingly common today, however, with new generations and in a growing number of countries, to frame the work-life balance issue as a social problem rather than a gender problem.
+However, it is increasingly common today with new generations and in a growing number of countries, to frame the work–life balance issue as a social problem rather than a gender problem.
 With the advent of a changing workplace, the increased participation of women in the labor force, an increasing number of men who are picking up their share of parenting and housework, and more governments and industries committing themselves to achieving gender equality, the question of whether or not, or when to start a family is slowly being recognized as an issue that touches (or should touch) both genders.